How to Market to the Government

 GSA's Cooperative Purchasing Program allows state and local governments to purchase a variety of commercial supplies (products) and services under specific GSA Schedule contracts to save time and money, and meet their everyday needs and missions.
 It also allows them to access and purchase IT products and services, as well as law enforcement, security, first responder, marine craft equipment, alarm and signal systems, and special purpose clothing.

 - eBuy - Government buyers can post a Request for Quote via eBuy, a component of GSA Advantage!®.
-Schedules contractors can submit quotes to any RFQ corresponding to the Schedule and Special Item Numbers (SINs) listed in their contract. eBuy is an excellent tool for finding new business.
+MAS contractors can submit quotes to any RFQ corresponding to the Schedule and Special Item Numbers (SINs) listed in their contract. eBuy is an excellent tool for finding new business.
 It is only available to contractors on a Schedule or on a Governmentwide Acquisition Contract (GWAC).
 Watch for orders or Blanket Purchase Agreements (BPAs) here that can be set aside for small businesses.

 - beta.SAM.gov You can search for active federal opportunities on this site.
-Government buyers are required to post any open market procurements over $25,000 at beta.SAM.gov (excluding such vehicles as Schedules, GWACS, and orders under agency IDIQ contracts). beta.SAM.gov is not used for GSA Schedule buys, but it serves to inform interested companies about federal contracting opportunities.
+Government buyers are required to post any open market procurements over $25,000 at beta.SAM.gov (excluding such vehicles as MAS, GWACS, and orders under agency IDIQ contracts). beta.SAM.gov is not used for GSA Schedule buys, but it serves to inform interested companies about federal contracting opportunities.

 - Find online resources for market research, including USA.gov and FPDS-NG, at Resources, Training, and Tools.